jeffrey-garcia/demo-spring-webflux/README.md

 WebFlux (or generally reactive and non-blocking framework) CANNOT make applications run faster.
 It can, in some cases, (for example, if using the WebClient to execute remote calls in parallel).
-Overall speaking, WebFlix requires more work to do things the non-blocking way and that can increase slightly the required processing time.
+Overall speaking, WebFlux requires more work to do things the non-blocking way and that can increase slightly the required processing time.

 WebFlux also requires a different programming paradigm and a new approach